Q-RICE/Mobile-Development/README.md

 # Mobile-Development

 ## Sign In
-Please sign in with the following credentials.
+Please sign in with the following credentials.\n
-username: qrice
+username: qrice\n
 password: 123456

 ## Home